“Why Should We Hire You?” Sample Answers & Tips

 Lying on the interview is never a good tactic.
 A background check will easily reveal your exaggerations, and most likely, you’ll lose the job opportunity and your professional reputation will suffer.
 So, tell the truth, but feel free to present your strengths in the most favorable way.
 Display enthusiasm and positive attitude – this way to impressing the interviewers never fails.

 Are you applying for C-suite jobs?
 Learn the expert tips for preparing your resume: http://resumeperk.com/blog/7-key-components-of-a-successful-executive-resume.
+Look at some jobs without resume here.

 Sample answers to the question why the organization should choose you